doc-ai/tensorio-ios/README.md

 <a name="quantization-complete-example"></a>
 #### A Complete Example

-Let's look a at a complete example.
+Let's look at a complete example.
 This model is quantized and has two input layers and two output layers, with standard but different quantizations and dequantizations.

 The model bundle will again have two files in it: